-Buckingham Center for Continuing Education.
-This building houses a Cultural Diversity Center, which includes the Black Cultural Center, Peer Counseling Program, Educational Talent Search Program, Diversity Council, and a repository of African-American history.
-The building also serves as temporary quarters for the Adult Resource Center.
+Buckingham Center.
+This building houses a Cultural Diversity Center, which includes the Black Cultural Center, Peer Counseling Program, Diversity Council, and a repository of African-American history.

 Business Administration Building.
-This \$9.1 million facility, located at 259 South Broadway, was completed in 1991.
-The structure consolidates office, classroom, and laboratory facilities for the dean of the College of Business Administration, the George W. Daverio School of Accountancy, and the departments of Finance, Marketing, and Management.
+This \$9.1 million facility, located at 259 South Broadway, was completed in 1991 The structure consolidates office, class-room, and laboratory facilities for the dean of the College of Business Administration, the George W. Daverio School of Accountancy, and the departments of Finance, Marketing, and Management.

 Carroll Hall.
-Adjacent to the Gardner Student Center, Carroll Hall houses classrooms, laboratories, and offices for the departments of Counseling and Special Education, Geography, Developmental Programs, Information Systems, and the academic computer testing facility, as well as the University's Media Services and Electronic Systems departments, and the Learning Resources Center.
+Adjacent to the Gardner Student Center, Carroll Hall houses class-rooms, laboratories, and offices for the departments of Counseling and Special Education, Geography and Planning, Developmental Programs, Institutional Research, and the academic computer testing facility, as well as the University's Network Services and the Electronic Systems operation.